confluentinc/cp-ansible/docs/VARIABLES.md

 ### control_center_logredactor_logger_specs_list

 List of loggers to redact.
 This is specified alongside the user defined redactor name and appenderRefs to be used in redactor definition.
+The redactor name should be unique for each logger.

 Default: